Skip to main content

 Cons: Without clearly defined responsibilities important tasks may be overlooked; lack of structure means it can be difficult for some people to adapt.

-Lastly, we have Market culture.
-A reflection of the market itself, these are results driven and performance orientated.
+A reflection of the market itself, these are results-driven and performance-orientated.
 Goals are deliberately difficult to stretch employees and teams.

-The below diagram will help you get a feel for each culture type’s characteristics and how they overlap.
+Use the below diagram to get a feel for each culture type’s characteristics and how they overlap.

 The competing value map

-Now you’re aware of the company culture types laid out in the Competing Values Framework, you can use the Organization Culture Assessment Instrument (OCAI) to determines yours (although you probably have a strong gut feeling already!)
+Now you’re aware of the company culture types laid out in the Competing Values Framework, you can use the Organization Culture Assessment Instrument (OCAI) to determine yours (although you probably have a strong gut feeling already!).

 As you can see, the questionnaire has six categories.
 In each category: